SansGuidon/bookmarks/PRINCIPLES.md

   * Don’t break stuff : Backward compatibility for the win
   * Don’t merge PRs at late night : Merging PRs at Friday night is a terrible thing to do
 * [Charity Majors](https://twitter.com/rynchantress/status/778702826578911233) - Don't make production decisions just because you want to learn Go.
 That's what your Saturdays are for.
-* [Charity Majors](https://twitter.com/mipsytipsy/status/778970572835270656) - experiment on devtools, or in your 20% time, or off hour, NOT IN THE CRITICAL PATH
+* [Charity Majors](https://twitter.com/mipsytipsy/status/778970572835270656) - experiment on dev tools, or in your 20% time, or off hour, NOT IN THE CRITICAL PATH
 * [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Chesterton's_fence) - Chesterton's fence : the principle that reforms should not be made until the reasoning behind the existing state of affairs is understood.
 * [Wikipedia](https://en.wikipedia.org/wiki/The_No_Asshole_Rule) - The No Asshole Rule
 > 1. After encountering the person, do people feel oppressed, humiliated or otherwise worse about themselves?